Keboo/Xamarin.Forms.Proxy/README.md

 </ContentPage>
 ```

 For anyone wanting a simple MultiBinding implementation using IMarkupExtension that can be used without creating a special PCL you can find one [here](https://gist.github.com/Keboo/0d6e42028ea9e4256715).
 Please note that the IMarkupExtention implementation will not work when used within a setter.
 Use the MultiBinding class here if you need support for setters.

+For additional details see blog posted [here](http://intellitect.com/multibinding-in-xamarin-forms/).